rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 > "In contrast, the appellation **shaken baby syndrome (SBS)** asserts a unique etiology (shaking).
 It also implies intent since it is difficult to 'accidentally' shake a baby. (...)
 Since subdural and retinal hemorrhages (with or without cerebral edema) may also be observed in accidental or natural settings, I suggest that the elements of the classic triad of retinal hemorrhage, subdural hemorrhage and cerebral edema would be better defined in terms of their medical features.
 Since subdural hemorrhages in infancy originate in the dura, perhaps **"retino-dural hemorrhage of infancy"** would be an acceptable name for the primary findings. (...)
 This would allow us to investigate causation without appearing to assume that we already know the answer." <span class="ref">(<a href="https://heinonline.org/HOL/Page?handle=hein.journals/hhpol12&div=14&g_sent=1&collection=journals">Guthkelch 2012</a>, p.
 202, emphases ours)</span>

-Criticized by agnostics, this definition has also been somewhat abandoned by adherents.
+This definition, criticized by agnostics, has also been largely abandoned by adherents.

 In 2009, the American Academy of Pediatrics published a position paper recommending abandoning the use of Shaken Baby Syndrome, and replacing it with a newer and broader term, **Abusive Head Trauma (AHT)**: